hwayne/safehouse/README.md

 1. The code assumes you're using [Heroku](https://www.heroku.com/), but I think it should work on any other hosting.
 Note settings.py assumes postgres, so you'll have to modify it if you want to use MySQL.
 2. Get a [Twilio](twilio.com) account, and point a number at {applocation}/sms/.
 This is your Safehouse number.
 3. Add the config values for things in configvals.md.
 4. Run python manage.py syncdb to create all of the tables.
-Add contacts with the django admin page.
+Add contacts with the django admin page ({applocation}/admin).
-  * Because South 1.0.0 is broken for Python3 (as of 8/9/14), we use 0.8.3, which breaks twilio-django.
-I'm going to get this fixed as soon as possible, but for now you _might_ have to delete the migration files in `venv/lib/python3.4/site-packages/django_twilio`.
+  * Because South 1.0.0 is broken for Python3 (as of 9/15/14), we use 0.8.3, which breaks twilio-django.
+I'm going to get this fixed as soon as possible (aka upgrade to django 1.7), but for now you _might_ have to delete the migration files in `venv/lib/python3.4/site-packages/django_twilio`.
 5. Text the safehouse number command codes to do things.
-  * Text the Safehouse number "inform" to let everyone know that they're part of your crazy anti-psychosis project.
-This will only text people who haven't been informed yet.
-  * Text the Safehouse number "panic N" to let N random friends know you need help.
-  * Text the Safehouse number "say `template` N" to send N friends the `template`.
-Just "say" will call the template `talk` for three people.
-    * You can add additional templates through the admin page for sms templates.
+  * See the 'routes' wiki page for more details on what you can text and how this works.
+6. Yell at me for not writing full documentation on how to use the Notifier feature.

 Future Changes
 ----

-* Upgrade to django 1.7 as soon as it's on pypi.
+* Upgrade to django 1.7.
 That'll fix the Python3/South/Django-Twilio death triangle.
-* Ability to log messages directly as opposed to hacking it with "reflect".
 * Delayed messages would be pretty cool, I think.
 (Sort of implemented with saved message tags... ish.)
 * Email functionality.